 Total Funding $81,000

-*Please describe other costs you incurred that are not listed above.
+*Please describe other expenses you incurred that are not listed above.

 **Please describe other sources of income (e.g., lottery winnings) that are not listed above.